- St. Monica Kindergarten and Primary School, Stone Town (1 or 2 Weeks)

 Afterwards, we visit the handcraft project “MOTO”, where we will first have lunch.
 Then, we will see how a women’s cooperative produces wickerwork and braided objects.
 They also weave Kikoi fabrics that they tint, making use of solar technology.
 You can even try out everything yourself!
-Another highlight is a visit to the Zala Park in Muungoni.
-It is a small zoo, mainly with reptiles, which was created by biology teacher Mohammed, to educate children about the importance of animal welfare and environmental protection.
-We had a few interns and volunteers working with Mohammed, who have improved and expanded the scope with the teacher.
+Another highlight is a visit to the Zanzibar Turtles and Tortoise Land.
+It is a small park which is run by a farmer's cooperative who are being supported by World Unite! volunteers.
+The park has amongst other reptiles Aldabra Giant Tortoises, which is a protected species.
 You return to your accommodation in the late afternoon.

 On the third day of the safari, we have a day long safari in the world famous Serengeti National Park, in which there is the highest density of wild animals worldwide!
 Lunchbox lunch is provided and evening meals are in our camp site in the Ikoma Area.